-Estimates total state spending from state sources and payments to be made to local units of government.
+Lists amount of state spending from state sources and amount of state spending to be paid to local units of government.

 Sec.
 202. Appropriations Subject to Management and Budget Act

 Subjects appropriations to the Management and Budget Act, 1984 PA 431.